awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 ## View and manage cost categories<a name="example-policy-cc-api"></a>

-To allow IAM users to use, view, and manage Cost Categories, use the following policy to grant them access\.
+To allow IAM users to use, view, and manage cost categories, use the following policy to grant them access\.

 ```
 {